Staff & Leadership

 Anna Kaganova, BA

-Anna began her role as Development Associate at Center for Family Life in October 2022.
+Anna began her role at CFL as a Development Associate at Center for Family Life in October 2022 before being promoted to Senior Grants Manager.
 She graduated from Georgetown University with a bachelor’s degree in Global Business and a certificate in Eurasian, Russian, and Eastern European studies.
 Prior to becoming a grants manager at CFLSP, Anna worked as a Grants Administrator at Network for Developing Conscious Communities, a D.C. based non-profit.
 Anna is passionate about supporting others and ensuring that vital community programs receive the resources they need to continue their work.
 In her spare time, she enjoys painting, reading, meditating, and watching travel videos and documentaries.

 Carrie Stewart, LCSW-R